Greek Lemon Potatoes

 8 Servings

-Prep Time 5 minutes
+Prep Time 10 minutes

 Cook Time 1 hour

-Total Time 1 hour 5 minutes
+Total Time 1 hour 10 minutes

-Greek Lemon Potatoes are baked in a flavorful garlic and lemon broth that they soak up in the oven to make the most refreshing, delicious potatoes ever.
+Greek Lemon Potatoes are baked in a flavorful garlic and lemon broth that they soak up in the oven to make the most delicious potatoes ever.

 These Greek Potatoes are a cut above your typical Roasted Potatoes.
 The lemon juice, garlic, and broth seeps into the whole potato and flavors it throughout.
 It’s the perfect Side Dish to add a unique and delicious taste to any dinner.

-Greek Lemon Potatoes in pie plate with lemon
+Sabrina’s Greek Lemon Potatoes

 These roasted potato wedges come out crisp and golden brown.
 The potatoes are braised in the lemon-garlic broth while they bake.
 The wedges soak up the flavor around them and continue to cook until the liquid is evaporated.
 When it’s done you won’t have any of the broth, just the crispy, and fork-tender roasted potatoes that are worthy of a Greek restaurant.

-Greek Lemon Potatoes in baking dish
+Greek Lemon Potatoes Recipe

-Greek Lemon Potatoes are baked in a flavorful garlic and lemon broth that they soak up in the oven to make the most refreshing, delicious potatoes ever.
+Greek Lemon Potatoes are baked in a flavorful garlic and lemon broth that they soak up in the oven to make the most delicious potatoes ever.

 Yield 8 Servings

-Prep Time 5 minutes
+Prep Time 10 minutes

 Cook Time 1 hour

-Total Time 1 hour 5 minutes
+Total Time 1 hour 10 minutes

 Cuisine Greek